 What is User Intent?
-Understanding User Intent for CRO and SEO

-User intent goes beyond keywords to describe what a user is looking for when they turn to a search engine.
-User intent tells us the reasoning behind the keywords and phrases.
+User intent goes beyond keywords to describe what users look for when they turn to a search engine.
+User intent tells us the reasons behind the user’s keywords and phrases.

 ● Having a grasp on user intent ensures you’re focused on serving your readers well, increasing the chances of conversion.